CREATION OF A NATION

 The Cook Islands became a self-governing nation on 4th August, 1965.

-This page reflects on that very special day in the history of the nation...a day which is a national holiday and around which two weeks of celebrations (Te Maeva Nui) take place each year
+This page reflects on the history of the nation...and that very special day which is a national holiday with two weeks of celebrations (Te Maeva Nui) leading up to it each year

 ROYAL WISHES FOR " A HAPPY AND PROSPEROUS FUTURE"

-Her Majesty Queen Elizabeth II sent "warmest greetings" to her people on Constitution Day, 1965.
+As Head of State, Her Majesty Queen Elizabeth II sent "warmest greetings to all my people in the Cook Islands" on Constitution Day, 1965.
 It was another nine years before she visited in person when she opened Rarotonga airport, but she said in this letter "It is my sincere wish that this important day in your long history will be blest by Almighty God and will be the door to a happy and prosperous future"

 THE VISIONARY FIRST PREMIER